-CWDM is a wavelength multiplexing technology for metro and regional networks.
-It was standardized by the ITU-T G.694.2 based on a grid or wavelength separation of 20 nm in the range of 1270-1610 nm, thus it is able to carry up to 18 CWDM wavelength over one pair of fiber.
+CWDM was standardized by the ITU-T G.694.2 based on a grid or wavelength separation of 20 nm in the range of 1270-1610 nm.
+It is able to carry up to 18 CWDM wavelength over one pair of fiber.
 Each signal is assigned to a different wavelength of light.
 Each wavelength does not affect another wavelength, so the signals do not interfere.
 Each channel is usually transparent to the speed and type of data, so any mix of SAN, WAN, Voice and Video services can be transported simultaneously over a single fiber or fiber pair.

 Figure 1: CWDM System